Director and Founder of the Sarteano Chamber Choral Conducting Workshop.

 Brian continues to be a sought after clinician and adjudicator, working with choral societies, college and high school choirs.
 In 2010, Brian joined the panel of judges for two categories: Choral Performance (Voice & Conducting) and Choral Composition, for the national competition, The American Prize.
 In 2017 he joined the board of CANE (Choral Arts New England).

 Brian's webpage: www.choralconsulting.com

 Brian is an accomplished contemporary a cappella singer, having performed for many years with the Boston based professional group No Strings Attached.
-He also currently adjudicates both collegiate and professional a cappella competitions throughout New England.
+He also currently adjudicates both collegiate and professional a cappella competitions throughout the United States.